pitaron/python-async-workers-queue/README.md

 # python-async-workers-queue
-Shows how to create async workers
+Shows how to create async workers with queue.

 ### Requires